Why choose a deluge fire suppression system for your building?

 No Freezing Pipes

 Since the water isn’t stored within the pipes themselves, there’s no risk of pipes freezing in cold temperatures.
 This makes a deluge suppression system effective during winter or for use in refrigeration and cold storage systems, so that fire safety isn’t compromised no matter what the temperature is.
+Water that freezes in a pipe expands as ice and can damage the pipes and valves.

 Now that you know how a deluge system works and you’re aware of all its advantages, why not have this system installed?